xarques/udacity-reactnd-project-readable/README.md

 ## App Functionality
 This application allows users to create post for a given category.

-Also, the users can upvote, downvote, editor delete posts and comments THe user can also sort posts based on post date or vote score
+Also, the users can upvote, downvote, editor delete posts and comments.

+The user can also sort posts based on post date or vote score

 ## Create React